-A number of factors may upset blood glucose control during travel, including missing your medication, change in diet, altered sleep patterns, illness and change in patterns of exercise and climatic factors such as temperature and altitude.
+A number of factors may upset blood glucose control during travel, including missing your medication, change in diet, altered sleep patterns, illness, change in exercise habits and climatic factors such as temperature and altitude.

 If travelling alone, you should consider alerting staff at accommodation of their diabetes in case of ill health.

 Whilst travelling, healthy eating and drinking should be maintained.
 Your usual dietary foods may not be available at your destination.
 Travel guides and online resources will provide information on the types of food and drinks available, particularly which forms of starchy carbohydrate are commonly eaten.